 Coworking & Coliving in Guatemala

-An extra note on this — for now, there aren’t that many coworking and coliving options for nomads in Guatemala.
+An extra note on coworking spots in Guatemala — for now, there isn’t an overabundance of coworking and coliving options for nomads in Guatemala.

 Getting Around and Traveling in Guatemala as a Digital Nomad